wallarm/product-documentation/docs/4.6/fast/poc/node-deployment.md

 Make sure that the FAST node is ready to record requests before you send any requests to the target application using the test tool.

-To do so, send the GET request to the URL `https://us1.api.wallarm.com/v1/test_run/test_run_id`:
+To do so, periodically check the test run status by sending the GET request to the URL `https://us1.api.wallarm.com/v1/test_run/test_run_id`:

 --8<-- "../include/fast/poc/api-check-testrun-status-recording.md"